Who’s In Charge? Japan’s Prime Ministers in the Twenty-First Century

 - Русский

-As of November 2024, there have been nine LDP prime ministers this century and three from the Democratic Party of Japan, which held power from September 2009 until December 2012.
+As of October 2025, there have been nine LDP prime ministers this century (Abe Shinzō appears twice in the list below) and three from the Democratic Party of Japan, which held power from September 2009 until December 2012.

 Japan’s Prime Ministers in the Twenty-First Century